 Fourth pool: Comparing tax brackets

-You are left with two options for saving in tax-advantaged accounts: tax-deferred versus post-tax retirement accounts.
-Your tax-deferred options are a Traditional IRA or a Traditional 401(k).
+You are left with two options for saving in tax-advantaged accounts: pre-tax versus post-tax retirement accounts.
+Your pre-tax options are a Traditional IRA or a Traditional 401(k).
 Your post-tax options are a Roth IRA or Roth 401(k).
 Which account you should save in is dependent on your tax bracket now and your expected tax bracket in retirement.
-If your situation is similar to most people, your tax bracket should be higher now than in retirement.
+If your situation is similar to most people, your tax bracket should be higher now than what it is projected to be in retirement.
 In that instance, it would be best to maximize your savings in your Traditional IRA or 401(k).
-However, Social Security and the Income Related Monthly Adjustment Amount can actually cause your tax bracket to jump for various levels of income in retirement.
-These events may leave you in higher tax brackets than you are currently in, in which case saving in Roth accounts would be best.

 Fifth pool: After-tax contributions to a 401(k)